ruklakhani/Core-Git-Branching/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

 Frank met the Unicorn King who granted him magic powers.
-He was now in control of the section of the zoo that had unicorns.
+Frank was now in control of the section of the zoo that had unicorns.
 What a big responsibility.
+He walked a little further into the Unicorn King's den and met a Friendly Koala.
+He promised Frank that he would lead with him.
+Together they ruled over the unicorn kingdom with compassion and love.

 The end.